phbits/WebsiteFailedLogins/README.md

 The greatest performance impact on this module is providing Logparser gigabytes upon gigabytes of logs since they will all be checked.
 Practice good log maintenance by placing older logs in an archive.
 Doing so will greatly improve performance.

 Once the configuration file has been finalized and no longer produces errors, consider running `Invoke-WebsiteFailedLogins` with the `-RunningConfig` switch.
-Doing so will exclude validation checks against the configuration file and only perform the necessary operations of massaging various settings.
+Doing so will exclude nearly all validation checks against the configuration file making it run significantly faster.